SeriousOldMan/Simulator-Controller/Docs/Setup Advisor.md

 Final note: I would like to take the opportunity to thank the user "WallyM" of the *Assetto Corsa Competizione* forum, who provided parts of the algorithms used in the analyzer.

+#### Installation of Telemetry Providers

+The analyzer acquires telemetry data from the different simulation games using so called telemtry providers, which in most cases read the required data from a shared memory interface.
+In general these are already included in Simulator Controller and there is nothing to do, but for *Assetto Corsa* and *rFactor 2*, you need to install a plugin into a special location for the telemetry interface to work and for *Automobilista 2* and *Project CARS 2* a change in the settings is necessary.

+Please, note that all of this also applies to the Virtual Race Assistants, but you have to do it only once, of course.

+  1. *Assetto Corsa*

+     Please copy the complete *SimlatorController* folder, which is located in the *Utilities\Plugins* folder of the Simulator Controller installation, to the Steam installation folder of *Assetto Corsa* and there into the *apps\python* folder.
+You will have to enable this plugin in the *Asseto Corsa* settings afterwards.
+This plugin uses code originally developed by *Sparten* which can be found at [GitHub](https://github.com/Sparten/ACInternalMemoryReader).

+  2. *rFactor 2*

+     You can find the plugin *rFactor2SharedMemoryMapPlugin64.dll* in *Utilities\Plugins* folder the Simulator Controller installation or you can load the [latest version](https://github.com/TheIronWolfModding/rF2SharedMemoryMapPlugin) from GitHub.
+Copy the DLL file to the *Bin64\Plugins* folder in the Steam installation directory of *rFactor 2*.

+  3. *Automobilista 2* and *Project CARS 2*

+     You have to enable Shared Memory access in the game settings.
+Please use the PCars 2 mode.

 ## Understanding the Recommendations

 Since "Setup Advisor" has no knowledge about the concrete settings in the current car setup, all recommendations are of reltive nature.
 When you get the recommendation for a reduction of "Camber Rear Left" by -1, this does not mean that you have to reduce the rear left camber by exactly 1 click or by 0.1 degree.
 It rather means, that a reduction of the camber will have the a large, when not the largest impact in the set of recommendations.
 To be precise, a recommendation with a value of 1.0 or -1.0 is four times as important than a recommendation with a value of 0.25.
 This is a hint for you where to start with your incremental tests when applying the recommended setup changes to your car.